wahyu243/SuperZill/README.md

 # SuperZill

-SuperCell NFT is made with Generator Art.
+SuperZill NFT is made with Generator Art.

 Consists of several parts that are categorized as very rare, rare, and original.